spencerkohan/AsyncImages/README.md

 ##AsyncImages##

-This project implements asynchronous image loading on a collection view in Swift.
-It implements an extension on UIImageView that allows UIImageViews to load images asynchronously using a one-line call:
+This project provides a streamlined interface for loading remote images into UIImageViews.
+The extension implemented allows an image view to be populated from a URL string seamlessly in one line:

-    func setImageWithURLString(urlString: NSString)
+    image.setImageWithURLString(imageURLString)

 The demo project uses the Instagram API for example content - to run the project you will need to provide an Instagram client id.
 This client id needs to be set within ViewController.swift on the following line: